 Sightings Over Sixty Where Boomer Tom Sightings looks at health, finance, retirement, grown-up children and … how time flies.

 Olderhood— provides Education, Advocacy, and Research to help people from all walks of life transition from their careers to a new life beyond work.

-Living Richly In Retirement A blog where a woman named Barb shares ideas about living and loving life and retirement on a fixed income.
+Living Richly In Retirement A blog where Barb shares ideas about living and loving life and retirement on a fixed income.

 Retire In Style Blog—is written by Barbara Torres who covers all sorts of topics about retirement and positive aging—in style of course!

 Crafting My Retirement–Laura Smith’s journey of retirement.

 Retirement—Only The Beginning Offers ideas about how to create a fun and financially stable retirement by author Dave Bernard.